Pseuduvaria froggattii: Taxonomy

 The species was first described by the German-born Australian botanist Ferdinand von Mueller, who gave it the name Mitrephora froggattii.
 His description was based on plant material collected 1886 by W. Sayer and W. Froggatt from the Mossman River, and was published in January 1887 in the Australasian Journal of Pharmacy.
 In 1986 the Australian botanist Laurence W. Jessup gave the species the new combination Pseuduvaria froggattii, which was published in a brief one page paper in the journal of the Queensland Herbarium Austrobaileya.
 This was followed by a formal description published in 1987, also in Austrobaileya.

 Etymology

 The genus name Pseuduvaria is derived from a combination of the Ancient Greek word pseúdō, meaning "false", and the name of the related genus Uvaria.
 The species epithet froggattii was given by Mueller to honour Froggatt as one of the collectors of specimens he examined.

 Distribution and habitat

 This species is restricted to a small part of Queensland's Wet Tropics, from Melissa Creek near Cape Tribulation in the north, to the area around Black Mountain, southwest of Port Douglas.
 The total area of occupancy of this species is just 128 sqkm with 145 observation records.

-It grows as an understory tree in rainforest on a variety of soil types including loose mixtures, moist substrates, loams and rocky soils in mature rainforests at elevations of 5-60 meters.
+It grows as an understory tree in rainforest on a variety of soil types including loose mixtures, moist substrates, loams and rocky soils in mature rainforests at elevations of 5-60 m.